lxvm/ph121c/README.md

 I would recommend using the best practices, however after I got started with `f2py`, it was too late to go back.
 You can't exactly reuse existing Fortran code with `f2py`.
-For example, functions need to be rewritten as subroutines, where the intent of the arguments then gets translated into a Python function's return value.
-You also cannot use allocatable arrays, the only flexibility is if you use a function with a C equivalent in the array size declaration (such as pow()) but you may have to write your own Fortran wrapper (so pass an array size argument).
+For example, you cannot use allocatable arrays, and also using functions in array size declarations is allowed only when they are understood by C (such as pow()) so you may have to write your own Fortran wrapper if you prefer that over passing the array size as an argument.
 On the other hand, Cython requires a lot of setup and understanding how to interface Fortran to C and C to Python.